 I am a professor of Communication Studies whose research and teaching focuses on new media, rhetorical and critical theory, film, video games, public memory, activism and politics, autoethnography, and pedagogy.

 Official Bio (from Bloomsburg University of Pennsylvania):

 Dr. Heineman's research interests are located at the intersection of rhetorical/critical theory and new media technologies.
 A firm believer in public-facing scholarship, he publishes and exhibits his work across both academic and popular contexts.

 Dr. Heineman is also author of the book Thinking About Video Games: Interviews With the Experts (Indiana University Press, 2015), which combines interviews and critical essays to offer insights into the past, present, and future of video games, the field of Game Studies, and the video game industry.
 He was recently featured on NPR’s “Pop Life” podcast, discussing some of this research.
 He is also co-author (with Barbara Warnick) of Rhetoric Online: The Politics of New Media (Peter Lang, 2012), which considers the impact of digital technologies in both electoral politics and activist movements.

-Dr. Heineman’s scholarship has focused on topics such as virtual reality, film, public memory, pedagogy, and gender.
-Dr. Heineman also has research interests in visual rhetoric, the rhetoric of science and technology, and narrative theory.
+Dr. Heineman’s scholarship has also focused on topics such as public memory, film, virtual reality, pedagogy, and gender.
+Dr. Heineman has research interests in visual rhetoric, the rhetoric of science and technology, and narrative theory.
 He has published essays and other original work in scholarly journals such as New Media and Society and The Journal of Games Criticism and on popular media sites like Kotaku and The Solute.
 He has served as a reviewer for highly regarded journals including The Western Journal of Communication, New Media and Society, and Communication Quarterly and for organizations such as the National Endowment for the Humanities (USA) and the Royal Society of New Zealand Te Apārangi.